nossidge/poefy/README.md

     $ poefy whitman sonnet -x'^[A-Z].*$'
     $ poefy whitman sonnet -x'^[^e]*$' -s0

 If the string is a hash, the key will be used to match the line number.
-Unlike in the `syllable` string, you must use ruby's `=>` key identifier.
+Unlike in the `syllable` string, you must use ruby's `=>` key identifier, and not `:` as in JSON.
 Also, you must put the regex inside `/slashes/`.

 Example, to ensure the first line always starts with capitalisation: